Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • They’re more expensive than DC-coupled batteries.
 There are more components (some have multiple inverters within them), and a higher price because of this.

 • Every time the power is converted from DC to AC, there is a loss of energy.
 These processes add up and over time the entire system is less efficient than a DC-coupled battery system.
-The efficiency varies from brand to brand, but in general an AC-coupled battery is between 90 – 94% efficient while a DC-coupled battery is about 98% efficient.
+The efficiency varies from brand to brand, but in general an AC-coupled battery is between 90 – 94% efficient while a DC-coupled battery is usually over 97% efficient.
 That energy loss is translated into cost and that cost adds up over time.

 DC-Coupled Batteries

 DC-coupled batteries have been around longer than their AC-coupled counterparts.
-A string solar panel system feeds DC power directly to the DC-coupled battery without converting the power to AC electricity first.
+There are solar panel systems that feed DC power directly to the DC-coupled battery without converting the power to AC electricity first.
 It’s only later, when the electricity is ready to be used, that it’s converted to AC power and sent to the home or the grid.

 Here are some Pros and Cons about DC-coupled batteries…